preactjs/preact-www/content/en/guide/v10/getting-started.md

 npm run dev
 ```

-Once the server is up you can access your app at the url that was printed in the console.
+Once the server is up you can access your app at the URL that was printed in the console.
 Now you're ready to develop your app!

 ### Making a production build

 There comes a time when you need to deploy your app somewhere.
-The cli ships with a handy `build` command which will generate a highly optimized build.
+The CLI ships with a handy `build` command which will generate a highly optimized build.

 ```bash
 npm run build